 In several contexts (for example, to specify type conversions explicitly by means of a cast, in a function prototype, and as an argument of sizeof), it is best to supply the name of a data type.
 This naming is accomplished using a "type name," whose syntax is a declaration for an object of that type without the identifier.
-The syntax for type names is shown below:
+The syntax for type names as shown:

-'''

-type-name:

-specifier-qualifier-list abstract-declaratoropt

-abstract-declarator:

-pointer

-pointeropt direct-abstract-declarator

-direct-abstract-declarator:

-(abstract-declarator)

-'''

-direct-abstract-declarator{opt} [constant-expression{opt}] direct-abstract-declarator{opt} (parameter-type-list{opt})
+type-name: specifier-qualifier-list abstract-declarator{opt} abstract-declarator: pointer pointer{opt} direct-abstract-declarator direct-abstract-declarator: (abstract-declarator) direct-abstract-declarator{opt} [constant-expression{opt}] direct-abstract-declarator{opt} (parameter-type-list{opt})